 They feel that you’re connected to them in a way that you’re not just sending over billable hours.

-What do you look for in a potential client?
+What do you look for in a potential freelance software or web development client?

 “Generally, I favor more recent technologies than older ones, and also emerging stuff—I wouldn’t necessarily say emerging because some of this stuff is current, but I’d rather work with someone making single-page applications and using Backbone.js and Node.js with Express or some MVC framework than someone who would be using Java Enterprise Edition-style.